rkotze/rkotze.github.io/_posts/2016-03-20-git-on-windows-in-command-line.md

 SET GIT_SSH=C:\path\to\PuTTY\plink.exe
 {% endhighlight %}

-Then you need to add the Git user to plink for the authenication to happen. `plink.exe git@github.com`
+Then you need to add the Git user to plink for the authentication to happen. `plink.exe git@github.com`

 Provided you have:
  - created your SSH keys to access your Git repository